Write Your First C# Code

 Thoughts

-This method is an example of an important coding principal; “Make the Implicit, Explicit”.
+This example demonstrates an important coding principal; “Make the Implicit, Explicit”.